Mapping Patient-Perceived Physician Traits from Nationwide Online Reviews with LLMs: Methods

 \subsection{Data Collection and Preprocessing}

-We constructed our analysis dataset from a national-scale corpus of online physician reviews previously aggregated from four major U.S. physician rating platforms: Healthgrades, Vitals, RateMDs, and Yelp, encompassing 587,562 physicians with 8,693,563 total reviews as of August 1, 2021 \cite{wang2022recency}.
-To ensure adequate textual signal while maintaining computational feasibility, we applied systematic filtering criteria: physicians must have between 5 and 100 reviews across all platforms, ensuring sufficient content for trait inference without bias toward extremely high-volume providers.
-This filtering process yielded 226,999 physicians for final analysis.
+We constructed our analysis dataset from a corpus of patient reviews of physicians aggregated from four major U.S. rating platforms: Healthgrades, Vitals, RateMDs, and Yelp.
+The corpus covers 587{,}562 physicians and 8{,}693{,}563 reviews as of August 1, 2021~\cite{wang2022recency}.
+These 587{,}562 physicians correspond to 51.5\% of the 1{,}141{,}176 U.S. providers in the underlying NPPES-linked registry used for our analytic cohort construction~\cite{cms_nppes} (Supplementary Table~S1).
+We restricted analysis to physicians with between 5 and 100 reviews across all platforms, balancing textual signal against bias toward very high-volume providers.
+This filter yielded 226{,}999 physicians for final analysis.

-Patient reviews were aggregated at the physician level and concatenated into comprehensive textual profiles.
-We extracted structured physician metadata including gender, medical specialty, geographic location, and overall patient satisfaction ratings from the original dataset, supplementing missing information using publicly available provider directories.
-Reviews underwent minimal preprocessing, retaining original patient language and sentiment while removing only personally identifiable information and non-English content.
-Geographic and specialty classifications were from the NPPES directory data~\cite{cms_nppes}.
+Patient reviews were aggregated at the physician level and concatenated into per-physician text profiles.
+We extracted physician metadata (gender, medical specialty, geographic location, and review rating scores) from the original dataset and supplemented missing fields from public provider directories.
+Reviews underwent minimal preprocessing: original patient language and sentiment were retained, and only personally identifiable information and non-English content were removed.
+Geographic and specialty classifications were taken from NPPES directory data~\cite{cms_nppes}.

-Data quality assurance involved systematic validation of physician identifiers and removal of duplicate entries.
-The final dataset represented physicians across all major medical specialties and geographic regions, ensuring national representativeness for population-level analysis.
+Data quality checks included validation of physician identifiers and removal of duplicate entries.
+The final dataset covers physicians across all major medical specialties and U.S. geographic regions.
+Data collection followed the same paradigm as prior peer-reviewed work analyzing Healthgrades patient reviews at comparable scale~\cite{madanay2025physician}.
+Physician profile information, star ratings, and written reviews were collected from the publicly-displayed pages of the four platforms via rate-limited HTTP requests, without authentication, account creation, or circumvention of access controls.
+No individual patient or reviewer was contacted.
+IRB approval and the aggregate-only release policy are documented in the Ethics Approval and Data Handling subsection below.